Crystal Karakochuk, PhD, RD; Principal Investigator

 Cassi Sauer, MSc Human Nutrition

 Cassi graduated with a BSc in Food, Nutrition and Health at UBC in 2021.
-After graduation, she joined the Lamer’s Lab at UBC as a clinical research assistant looking at the impacts of nutrition in the growth and development of toddlers.
+After graduation, she joined Yvonne Lamer’s Lab at UBC as a clinical research assistant looking at the impacts of nutrition in the growth and development of toddlers.
 Her research interests include maternal and child health, with a focus on international nutrition.
-She is excited to work in Cambodia and be involved in the research on maternal care advancements in Cambodia.
+Cassi is currently working on her MSc under the direction of Dr. Karakochuk.
+Her research assessed pregnant women’s adherence and acceptability of prenatal supplementation with a multiple micronutrient versus iron folic acid in Cambodia.
+The aim of this formative research was to assist the Cambodia Ministry of Health with their informed and evidence-based revision of their national prenatal nutrition guidelines in Cambodia.
+Stay tuned for the results of her trial.
+Cassi will continue to work in Cambodia on a trial of improved practices to improve adherence to multiple micronutrient supplementation during pregnancy.
+This mixed-method study aims to assess the relevance, acceptability and utility of three interventions in supporting prenatal supplementation adherence in Cambodia.

 Annie Saint, Project Assistant (Global Health Nutrition Research)